microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_IoctlHandler.md

 * This Module removes the need for the programmer to validate the input and output buffers for all IOCTLs since the Module does this work.
 * In case, validation by the Module is not desired, simply pass zero as the minimum size for the input and output buffers.
 Then, the IOCTL callback can perform its own Client specific validation.
+* This Module optionally allows Clients to forward the unhandled requests down.
+For forwarding all requests, simply add this Module with empty IoctlRecords and ForwardUnhandledRequests set to TRUE.

 -----------------------------------------------------------------------------------------------------------------------------------